Harideeptulasiaws/Harideeptulasiaws/README.md

 ![Profile Banner](images/profile-banner.png)

 ## About Me
-I'm a passionate [DevOps Engineer] based in [Edinburgh, UK].
-My journey involves [from being a Legacy systems application developer to a DevOps Engineer].
+I'm a passionate DevOps Engineer based in Edinburgh, UK.
+My journey went from being a Legacy systems application developer to a DevOps Engineer.

 ## 🔧 Technologies & Tools
 - Programming Languages: Python, AS400, SQLRPGLE.